Table of Contents

 When my father was twelve years of age, he invented a language of his own to take notes faster in class and teach Morse to older kids in school.
 That creative achievement, as well as the fact that he would substitute the teacher in his absence, did not help him become the most popular kid in the village, but perhaps the fastest runner once the classes were over.

-Since then he has been writing diaries, notes and journals, developing a grammar with pictograms, ideograms and letters, following the gestures of the hand while writing to ease the flow of the pen over paper.
-In his grammar the evolutions of all symbols can be traced.
+Since then he has been writing diaries, notes, and journals, developing a grammar with pictograms, ideograms, and letters, following the gestures of the hand while writing to ease the flow of the pen over paper.
+In his grammar, the evolution of all symbols can be traced.
 I once tried to learn it and I even practiced it for a couple of years, it looked so cool.
-Then, my struggles with English as a second language were bad enough to prevent me from learning a kind of an idiogramatic language that I could only use with another human.
+Then, my struggles with English as a second language were bad enough to prevent me from learning a kind of idiomatic language that I could only use with another human.
 Now that I like typography I can better understand this monumental task, its beauty, and somehow my dad takes on life.

 These are some of the pages of the scanning of all my father’s agendas since 1972 until 1980.
 He uses here a much shorter form of script than the one with which he started.
 I wanted to share it to point out that creativity is everywhere, and that luck plays a crucial role into what we become.
 I wish that I had paid more attention to what the space had to tell me.

-When he retired from NASA I was lucky enough to spend some weeks visiting the station, and photograph him during his last days at work.
-It was a warm felt goodbye.
+When he retired from NASA I was lucky enough to spend some weeks visiting the station and photographing him during his last days at work.
+It was a warm feeling of goodbye.
 Here you can see some of it.